acd37/bootcamp-admin-resources/slack.md

 ### Channels
 Channels are the main source of group communication in Slack.
-There are two kinds: privaet and public.
+There are two kinds: private and public.

 #### Public channels
 Public Channels are indicated by the `#` symbol.
 You will find them on the navbar located on the left-hand side of Slack (both online and on the desktop app).
 As inidicated by the name, everyone in your slack workspace will be able to see messages in these channels.